Italian Pirate Party: History

 At the end of the XVI Italian Republic Legislature, thanks to the success of the Pirate Party Germany, the party received some join requests from people coming from other parties: Francesco Barbato (ex-IdV) wanted to use LiquidFeedback in the Parliament, by recruiting two pirates in his staff, but he founded his own movement "I Cittadini" (The Citizens), after his request has been rejected.
 Even Domenico Scilipoti (ex-People and Territory, now FI) tried to join the Pirate movement but he was not accepted, so he decided to be elected again in Berlusconi's party The People of Freedom.

 On 23 and 24 March 2013 there was the first Occasional Assembly (Assemblea Occasionale, AO), the congress of the Pirate Party, in Milan.

 On 25 January 2014, the second Occasional Assembly took part in Florence, where mutek, alias Luca Cappelletti, has been elected as legal representative of the Party.

 On 9 April 2014, the Party joined Tsipras' list (The Other Europe) for the European Parliament election.
-In the 2014 local elections in Ferrara the Party wanted to join the coalition "Project for Ferrara" (Progetto per Ferrara) with former M5S member Valentino Tavolazzi's "Democracy on the move" (Democrazia in Movimento). but the coalition won't take part to elections.
+In the 2014 local elections in Ferrara the Party wanted to join the coalition "Project for Ferrara" (Progetto per Ferrara) with former M5S member Valentino Tavolazzi's "Democracy on the move" (Democrazia in Movimento). but the coalition will not take part to elections.
 The party ran for local elections in Pioltello, under the name of "Pioltello Pirata", candidating Cosimo Antonio Gervasi as mayor, but the list gained 163 preferences (1.04%), not gaining any seat in the local council.

 In 2019, the Pirate Party ran with its list in the European Parliament election, obtaining 0.23% of the votes.